TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

     EOF
     ```

-    In this case job is submitted using `sbatch` command:
+    In this case, the job is submitted using the `sbatch` command:

     ```sh
     sbatch multiwfn.slurm